Challenge Model A - Antique and Vintage Cameras

 Hooded focusing screen.

 The model A was one of a number of similar folding hand cameras from Lizars.
-It was produced in lantern ( 3 ¼" x 3 ¼"), quarter-plate, 4" x 5" and half-plate sizes and with a wide choice of lens.
-As well as the polished mahogany finish a leather covered version was made.
-By the mid 1900s the model A was no longer advertised.
+It was produced in lantern ( 3 ¼" x 3 ¼"), quarter-plate, 4" x 5" and half-plate sizes and with a wide choice of lenses.
+As well as the polished mahogany finish, a leather covered version was made.
+By the mid-1900s the model A was no longer advertised.
 The price was around £5.10.0.
 The double extension and side swing options fitted to the second example were priced as extras.

 The Zeiss Anastigmat was not advertised by Lizars although other high-class lenses such as Goerz were.